typelevel/Laika/docs/extending-laika/parser.md

 process.
 It adds a few utility parsers like `eol` (end-of-line), `blankLine` or `restOfLine`.
 See the [Scaladoc][block-scaladoc] for details on those.

-If you mix in this trait you have to implement the three abstract parsers:
+If you mix in this trait you have to implement this abstract method:

-    def topLevelBlock: Parser[Block]

-    def nestedBlock: Parser[Block]
+    protected def prepareBlockParsers (nested: Boolean): List[Parser[Block]]

+It will be invoked twice, so if you have a different set of parsers for the top-level blocks and the nested ones, you can return different lists depending on the flag.
+Otherwise you are safe to ignore it.

+Finally there is a second abstract method you need to implement:

     def nonRecursiveBlock: Parser[Block]

-This can be a parser build as a list of choices.
-In contrast to the inline parsers the performance impact is less of a concern here.
-The names should be self-explanatory.
-Depending on the concrete markup language specification the first two parsers may be identical, if each block type is allowed as a top-level or nested block.

-The third one is rarely ever used, it exists as a safeguard agains malicious input.
+This one is rarely ever used, it exists as a safeguard against malicious input.
 If a certain (configurable) nest level has been reached, only block elements that do not potentially contain further nested blocks are considered for subsequent parsing.